xebialabs/xebialabs.github.com/releases/3.0/systemadminmanual.markdown

 	If the login user cannot perform these actions, a `sudo` user may be selected that can execute these commands.

-**Note**: Care should be taken that users specified in the connection settings for a host have limited rights.
-It should be assumed that a user with write permissions on infrastructure that runs on a host is able to execute arbitrary commands on that host, using the connection settings for that host.
+[^1]: The SSH daemon on AIX is known to hang with certain types of SSH traffic.

-[1]: The SSH daemon on AIX is known to hang with certain types of SSH traffic.
+[^2]: For security, the SSH account that is used to access a host should have limited rights.

-### Middleware Requirements ###
+### Windows Middleware Server Requirements ###

-The target middleware needs to be set up so that the administrative interfaces of the target middleware can be accessed by running it on the machine on which the administrative server of the software is installed.
-Deployit does not support a setup in which the administrative client is installed on a different machine.
+Windows-based middleware servers that Deployit interacts with must meet the following requirements:

-For WebSphere Application Server this means that Deployit will use SSH to log in to the machine on which the "deployment manager" is running, upload any Python files and other files needed to a temporary directory and then invoke the `wsadmin.sh` command.
-Afterwards any temporary files will be removed.
+* **CIFS/Telnet**: The target system should be accessible using Windows Telnet server running in _stream mode_. [^2]

-For WebLogic Server this means that Deployit will use SSH to log in to the machine on which the "admin server" is running, upload any Python files and other files needed to a temporary directory and then invoke the `wlst.sh` command.
-Afterwards any temporary files will be removed.
+* **Directory shares**: The account used to access a target system should have access to the host's administrative shares such as **C$**.

 ### Client Requirements ###